randyrossi/bmc64/tools/update/GEN_UPDATE_MANIFEST.md

 python3 tools/update/gen_update_manifest.py add ~/Desktop/bmc64-v5.0.*.files.zip
 ```

-This adds release zips you have locally to the history.
-It reads the version
+This adds release zips you have locally to the history and the release list,
-from the file name (`bmc64-v5.0.1.files.zip` → `v5.0.1`); use `--version`
+and regenerates `official_releases.js`.
+It reads the version from the file
+name (`bmc64-v5.0.1.files.zip` → `v5.0.1`); use `--version` if the name
-if the name doesn't follow that pattern.
-Use it for releases that are no
+doesn't follow that pattern.
+A release keeps the kind (`stable` or `pre`) it
+already has in the list; a new one is a pre-release unless you give
-longer on GitHub.
+`--kind stable`.
+Use it for releases that are no longer on GitHub.

 ### seed: releases on GitHub